DanieleOttaviano/jailhouse/Documentation/omnivisor.md

-For each FPGA region we need to descrive the FPGA_device struct that indicate the bitstream name, the kernel module to use, the devicetree overlay, the id of the device (from 0 to N-1), the number of soft-core in the region, and the conf. addr
+For each FPGA region we need to descrive the FPGA_device struct that indicate the bitstream name, the kernel module to use, the devicetree overlay, the id of the device (from 0 to N-1), the number of soft-core in the region, the conf. addr, and the fpga flags

 ```c
 struct{